ONSdigital/ras-secure-message/API.md

 * From . (msg_from) This is the uuid of the actor that sent a message.
 If the actor is a respondent then it is their user uuid.
 If they are an internal user then it may be their user uuid ,  or it may be a constant 'BRES' for v1 messages.
 * To . (msg_to) These are the user uuids of the recipients of the message.
 Currently only one to user is supported.
 The message to can be as 'From' but with the addition that it can be the constant 'GROUP' to indicate that the message is being sent to a group handling the specific survey at the ons.
 * Subject . (subject) The subject of the message.
 Limited in the API to 100 characters , but since replies are prefixed with 'Re: ' then in practice it is 96 characters.
 * Body . (body) Up to 10000 characters.
 * Survey . (survey).
 This is the uuid of the survey .
 Mandatory when saving a message , optional for drafts.
 * Collection Case . (collection_case) uuid of the collection case.
 Can be used as a filter option (cc).
 Used to send to the case service to inform it that a newmessage has been sent on the case.
 * Collection Exercise .  (collection exercise) uuid of the collection exercise , can be used as a filter option (ce)
 * Reporting unit . (ru) uuid of the reporting unit .
 Can be used as a filter option.
 * Labels .
 These can be used to set a status on a message , or retrieve messages with a specific label.
 Valid labels:
     * SENT  Added to a mesage for the actor who sent the message
     * INBOX Added to the message for teh actor who received the message
-    * DRAFT Added to a message to indicate that it is a draft for the actor who is sending a draft
     * UNREAD Added to a message to indicate that a message has not been read
     * ARCHIVE Added to a message to indicate that a message has been archived
-    * DRAFT_INBOX  Added to a message to indicate that the message is a draft for an actor who is the target of a draft message.
 * page .
 Which page of the result set is to be returned when getting a list of messages/drafts/threads
 * limit .
 How many messages to return per page when getting a list of messages/drafts/threads.

 ## JWT ##

 All calls , except health , health details and info , require that a valid JWT be passed in an Authorization header. this currently has two fields :

 * party_id which is how the user is identified, this should be the users uuid